+The-In light of these conditions, Santa Rosa has identified and implemented a variety of policies to combat displacement and gentrification.
 The Urban Displacement Project rates Santa Rosa highly on its anti-displacement policy map, suggesting that the city has employed policies to help mitigate displacement.
 The City implements eight policy measures intended to counter forces of displacement, including mobile home rent control, single-room occupancy (SRO) preservation, condominium conversion regulations, foreclosure assistance, jobs-housing linkage fees, Housing Trust Fund, inclusionary zoning, and Community Land Trusts.
 Although Santa Rosa has relatively strong anti-displacement policies, the severity of California's housing crisis means that the residents in the city's vulnerable areas are still at risk of displacement.